 An application can use the same JMS connection to both publish and subscribe to a single topic.
 Because topic messages are delivered to all subscribers, an application can receive messages it has published itself.
-To prevent clients from receiving messages that they publish, a JMS application can set a noLocal attribute on the topic subscriber, as described in Section 4.2.5, "Step 5: Create Message Producers and Message Consumers Using the Session and Destinations."
+To prevent clients from receiving messages that they publish, a JMS application can set a noLocal attribute on the topic subscriber, as described in Section 4.2.5, "Step 5: Create Message Producers and Message Consumers."